Tartan 335 Sailboat Review, Specs, and Listings

 2024

-The Tartan 335, introduced in late 2023 as a 2024 model, represents a calculated return to the "sensibly sized" cruising market by a builder long associated with the performance cruiser archetype.
-Designed by Tim Jackett, the 335 is marketed as a "Couple’s Classic Cruiser," filling a void in the industry for highend, smaller yachts that do not sacrifice construction quality for a reduced footprint.
-It serves as the entrypoint model for the modern Tartan lineup, sitting below the 365 and 395 models, and is built using the same hightech composite standards—including vacuuminfused epoxy resins and carbonfiber spars—that define the brand's contemporary identity.
+Introduced in late 2023 for the 2024 model year, the Tartan 335 represents a calculated return to the "sensibly sized" cruising market by a builder long associated with the performance cruiser archetype.
+Designed by Tim Jackett, the 335 is marketed as a "Couple's Classic Cruiser", filling a distinct void in the industry for highend, smaller yachts that refuse to sacrifice construction quality, durability, or performance for a reduced footprint.
+Serving as the entrypoint model for the modern Tartan lineup—sitting below the larger 365 and 395 models—the 335 addresses the needs of discerning sailors who want the prestige and seakeeping refinement of a much larger vessel in a package that is effortlessly managed shorthanded.

 Measurements